addyosmani/getUserMedia.js/README.md

 // and so on.
 var options = {

 	"audio": true,
 	"video": true,

-			// the element (by id) you wish to apply
+	// the element (by id) you wish to use for
+	// displaying the stream from a camera
 	el: "webcam",

 	extern: null,
 	append: true,

 	// height and width of the output stream
 	// container

 	width: 320,
 	height: 240,

 	// the recommended mode to be used is
-			'callback '
-			// where a callback is executed once data
+	// 'callback ' where a callback is executed
-			// is available
+	// once data is available
 	mode: "callback",

 	// the flash fallback Url
 	swffile: "fallback/jscam_canvas_only.swf",

 	// quality of the fallback stream
 	quality: 85,

-			context: "",
+	// a debugger callback is available if needed
 	debug: function () {},

 	// callback for capturing the fallback stream
 	onCapture: function () {
 		window.webcam.save();
 	},
-			onTick: function () {},

 	// callback for saving the stream, useful for
 	// relaying data further.
 	onSave: function (data) {},
 	onLoad: function () {}
 };
 ```

 Below is a sample ```success``` callback taken from the demo application, where we update the video tag we've injected with the stream data.Note that it 's also possible to capture stream errors by executing calls from within ```video.onerror()``` in the example.